nour95/APIM-ARM-Splitter/README.md

 You may also need to install the following package to make this project work in your IDE:
 - Newtonsoft.Json (can be installed with NuGet)

+- The template file (Template.json need to be copied to debug).
+This can be done be changing the properties of the Template.json and then choose 'Copy if newer' option

 # What will this extractor/cleaner do:
 - Move the API itself to another file
 - Move the diagnostics to another file